DHLab-nl/Detecting-Smell-Experiences-in-Novels/README.md

 * collect extracts to matching pattern, output to terminal for view
 * output to terminal all extracts not yet matched
-* returns lexicon.json; a lexicon of matched smell-related vocabulary
+* returns lexicon.json; a lexicon of matched smell-related vocabulary (terms subtended with [] in PATTERNS.py, pattern definition)

     $ python3 collect_by_pattern2.py parsed_extracts.json